-intelligent Video Analytics Software uses mathematical algorithms to monitor, analyze and manage large volumes of video.
-It digitally analyzes video inputs; transforming them into intelligent data which help in taking decisions.
+Intelligent Video Analytics Software uses mathematical algorithms to monitor, analyze and manage a large volume of video.
+It digitally analyzes video inputs; transforms them into intelligent data and helps in quick decision making.
 Intelligent Video Analytics can be real-time, configured to track and provide alerts to specific incidents as they happen, or post event analysis – retrospectively searching for incidents that have already occurred.

 Intelligent Video Analytics Software